-The proposal involves the erection of a 60m x 18m shed (1080m2 GFA) including 5 roller doors and an awning structure (6m) across the eastern elevation.
+The proposal involves the erection of a $60m \times 18m$ shed (1080m2 GFA) including 5 roller doors and an awning structure (6m) across the eastern elevation.
 The shed will be ancillary to the dominant residential/agricultural uses currently on the rural site and be separated into various uses as shown in the Figure below.
 Each bay area will be $7.5m \times 18m$ in size (135m2) and have a separate use as indicated below:

-- 1. Domestic shed x 2 bays (270m2) storage of vehicles and workshop space - Home business x 3 bays (405m2) parking of vehicles and temporary storage of construction materials, and the loading and unloading thereof used in the carrying out of the proponent's construction business

-3. Farm building x 3 bays (405m2) - storage of farm vehicles and materials
+- 1. Domestic shed x 5 bays (675m2) storage of vehicles and workshop space, parking of vehicles and temporary storage of construction materials - 2.
+Farm building x 3 bays (405m2) storage of farm vehicles and materials